FunnelEnvy/Cloudflare-Worker-Template/traffic-split/README.md

 return newResponse;
 ```

-This will fetch the new website.
-The code assumes that the new webpages are located with the same route but have `/new-website` appended to the beginning.
+Fetch the new website and return as response.
+Assumes the new webpages are located with the same route but have `/new-website` appended to the beginning.
 If the new route doesn't exist the code will default to returning the original request.